 Welcome Home, Poet

 Palette Poetry is a poetry journal focused on crafting a beautiful space for poetry online.
 We’ve published big names and new poets, side-by-side, with an emphasis on producing an elegant experience of digital publication for every contributor.
 Our lyric essay columns provide space for well-known poets to feel and write their way through prose.
 Our Featured Poetry category remains open year-round, free to submit—and from which we publish new poems every Monday.

 Exploring the Edges of Contemporary Poetry

 Frontier Poetry is a digital journal dedicated to uplifting, supporting, and inspiring emerging poets.
-Through our resource-rich columns and interviews, our significant prize amount and publication reach, we have established ourselves as a vital and vibrant stop for our rising poetry community.
+Through our resource-rich columns and interviews, our significant prizes and publication reach, we have established ourselves as a vital and vibrant stop for our rising poetry community.
 We publish work by new voices every Friday, and we hold that diversity in our contributors and editorial team is of utmost importance.

 Welcome to the Future of Flash

 Fractured Lit works with all writers, established as well as emerging.
-We want to find Flash with emotional resonance and characters we care about, who come to life through their actions and responses to the world around them.
-We’re searching for Flash that investigates the mysteries of being human, the sorrow and the joy of connecting to the diverse population around us.
-Flash Fiction is published on Mondays.
+We want to find flash with emotional resonance and characters we care about, who come to life through their actions and responses to the world around them.
+We’re searching for flash that investigates the mysteries of being human, the sorrow and the joy of connecting to the diverse population around us.
+Flash fiction is published on Mondays.
 Throughout the week, we publish other content that explores the roots and the future of the flash form and genre, including essays, interviews and more.